 Coach Cybulski used to say that when he considers an athlete champion material, he makes him train extremely hard, on the limits of common sense.
 All that must have made for quite a challenge.
 “Maybe, but hammer throw isn’t for softies,” Fajdek says.
 On the other hand he enjoyed finally being on his own.
 Thanks to his club, Agros Zamość, he had his expenses paid.

 “I won’t say I cried, I was just really upset and a couple of ugly words might have slipped out.
-My worst memory was watching an Olympic final from my dormitory room while I should have been at the stadium in the middle of the action.
+My worst memory was watching the Olympic final from my dormitory room while I should have been at the stadium in the middle of the action.
 On top of that, the results weren’t impressive.
 I knew I could score better than the gold medal throw.
 Plus I wasn’t interested who wins, I left in the middle of the competition and took a walk in the Olympic village,” Fajdek recalls.

 What went wrong in London?
 “Of course I thought about it and realised that the main cause was that I was prepared all too well.
 I was too strong, too quick, insanely healthy and my technique couldn’t contain all those qualities.
 It was too much to put it together into one good throw.
 And my cool head wasn’t there,” Fajdek admits.
-“I was prepared for 82 meters and I wanted to show it right from the beginning.
+“I was prepared for 82 metres and I wanted to show it right from the beginning.
 I should have thrown some decent result, good enough to qualify for the final.
 And in the final I would start over.”

 As good a thrower as he is, throwing the London disaster behind him would have been relatively easy if it wasn’t for other people.
 “All they seemed to want to talk about was how I deal with it.
 I had to go through it all that over and over again and it made me tired.
 But I couldn’t be too hard on myself.
 After all, my childhood dream came true, I went to the Olympics and nobody can take it away from me.
 I needed something positive to move on.
 And happily came Moscow,” Fajdek says.

-The final of the 2013 IAAF World Championships in Moscow he remembers vivdly.
+The final of the 2013 IAAF World Championships in Moscow he remembers vividly.
 “There wasn’t much to remember.
-It took just one throw on 81.97 and pretty much all was settled.
+It took just one throw of 81.97 and pretty much all was settled.
 My teammates later told me that my main rival, Hungary’s Krisztian Pars, looked like he was about to burst into tears.
 The result was more painful and shocking for him that it was joyful for me.
 For the remaining part of the competition I could just watch the show,” Fajdek recalls.

 What he learnt from all that is that the life of an athlete can be perverse.
 “In the Olympic season I felt great and kept winning, yet in London it all went wrong.
-In 2013, all the injuries I can think of kept bothering me, I strained my ankle and cut the finger of the hand that holds the hammer.
+In 2013, all the injuries I can think of kept bothering me; I sprained my ankle and cut the finger of the hand that holds the hammer.
 I couldn’t train for months, I threw like a junior and felt down.
 Then I went to Moscow and became a World champion.
 I decided to set my goals one season at a time,” Fajdek says.

 In 2014, with two hectic seasons behind him, he felt tired.
-The injuries, torn calf muscle among them, kept ruining his training plans, but he aimed for big results of 82 – 83 metres anyway.
+The injuries, a torn calf muscle among them, kept ruining his training plans, but he aimed for big results of 82 – 83 metres anyway.
 “When I thought of the European Championships in Zürich, gold medal was the only option, but then one day I got up from the chair and something cracked in my back,” Fajdek recalls.
-The diagnosis wasn’t very serious, something wrong with the ligaments, but the pain stayed with him throughout the season seriously damaging his preparation.
+The diagnosis wasn’t very serious, something wrong with the ligaments, but the pain stayed with him throughout the season, seriously damaging his preparation.

-“I wondered how I was able to go past 82 meters in Zürich and take silver, technical stability wasn’t there.
+“I wondered how I was able to go past 82 metres in Zürich and take silver, technical stability wasn’t there.
 But still I knew I can win with anybody but Pars.
 Everything went according to the plan, under the circumstances,” Fajdek says.

 “I felt fresh and highly motivated, as the competition was special with lots of friends and family in the stands.
 Everything was just ideal, so my back has to obey,” Fajdek says.
 He set his special result at the meet in memory of Kamila Skolimowska, the deceased Olympic champion from Sydney.
 The event took place at the state of the art national stadium in Warsaw and for many Polish athletes was very emotional.
 “Pain was the last thing on my mind.
 I wanted to master a good throw and put together a good show, Fajdek explains.
 And good show it was with 6 throws over 80 metres including a new Polish record.

-He was unbeatable even when his personal life entered the whole new era.
-He accomplished his third best result of the year – 82.76 in the Halle meet on 16 May – just one day before his daughter Laila was born.
+He was unbeatable even when his personal life was far from its usual rhythm.
+He recorded his third best result of the year – 82.76 in the Halle meet on 16 May – just one day before his daughter Laila was born.
 “Oh, you just need to be able to zone out.
 Besides it wasn’t like I was waiting to get fired, I expected something very pleasant,” he explained.

 “I drove in the steaming heat all across the country and then got my hands all dirty with repairing the car exhaust pipe till early morning hours.
 I slept till 2 pm, got my breakfast at 4.30.
 And I went competing,” he explained.
 Simple as that.